BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Design Methodology

 \subsection{Explicit Global KV Reuse Identification}

 As discussed in Sec.\ref{subsec:scenarios}, different prompts may have multiple levels of prefixes.
 The multi-level prefixes can lead to system challenges and overhead of token batching and fused Attention kernel.
 For the token batching, it requires to manage the dependencies of the different levels of prefixes.
 For the Attention kernel, it will introduce more GPU kernels of the multi-level reuse.
-Instead, \SYS{} compresses the multi-level prefixes into a single level prefix to avoid the above challenges.
-This is based on the insight that the length of the prefixes are usually dominated by a single level due to the stronger reasoning ability of the newer LLMs and the task-specific fine-tuning (e.g., the prefix corresponding to the web document body can be much longer than other levels of the prefix, as discussed in Sec.\ref{subsec:scenarios}).
+Instead, \SYS{} compresses the multi-level prefixes into a single level prefix to avoid the above challenges, based on the insight that the length of the prefixes are usually dominated by a single level (Sec.\ref{subsec:scenarios}).

-As discussed in Sec.\ref{subsec:insight}, \SYS{} explicitly identifies the common prefix among the prompts within the large batch.
-It makes use of the compact prefix tree\footnote{The compact prefix tree, also called Radix tree, is the prefix tree in which each node that is the only child is merged with its parent.} to identify and represent the common prefix between prompts.
+\SYS{} explicitly identifies the common prefix among the prompts within the large batch.
+It makes use of the compact prefix tree\footnote{The compact prefix tree, also called Radix tree, is the prefix tree that merges the only child with its parent.} to identify and represent the common prefix between prompts.
 However, directly using the first level prefix of the basic prefix tree as the common prefix can lead to suboptimal prefix reusing.
-Take the pesudo prompts in Fig.\ref{fig:preprocessing}d as an example.
+Take the \cb{pseudo} prompts in Fig.\ref{fig:preprocessing}d as an example.
 The 6 prompts are organized with the compact prefix tree in Fig.\ref{fig:preprocessing}a, where each node represents several consecutive tokens of the prompt and the tokens in a node is shared by its children.
 The right child of the root node (i.e., token 'b') is shared by 5 prompts in total (prompt 2 to 6) according to Fig.\ref{fig:preprocessing}a, thus reusing the first level prefix can save 4 tokens' KV computation.
 However, it is easy to infer that sharing the first 8 tokens between prompt 4 and 5 can save 8 tokens' KV computation.
 Thus it requires to refactor the naive prefix tree to maximize the achieved first-level token reusing.